aaryandipnaik/Vachan/README.md

 Key Features
 AI-Driven Fact Checking: Utilizes AI models and the Google Fact Check API to validate news articles.
+The AI powered solution for you to fact check your daily news built in order to save everyone from the hassle

 Aria FactBot: An interactive bot that responds to user queries, provides article suggestions, and offers factual insights.

-Regional Language Support: Utilizes a translate extension to support fact-checking of news in regional languages, making it accessible to a broader audience.
+Regional Language Support: Utilizes a translation extension to support fact-checking of news in regional languages, making it accessible to a broader audience.

 Enhanced User Experience: